 Bobby Saint, son of Mafia boss Howard Saint, is killed in a police raid with an arms dealer Otto Kreig during a smuggling operation.
 Later, it is revealed that Kreig, who was also killed during the attack, was just all a setup and had faked his death.
 Instead, he was an undercover FBI agent named Frank Castle and was on his last mission before retirement.

 Filled with grief and anger, Howard orders his men to take out all the information they can acquire about Castle.
 They bribe the corrupt feds and other authorities to get Castle’s records.
-Howard decides to kill Castle at a family reunion but his wife insists to kill Castle’s family also.
+Howard decides to kill Castle at a family reunion, but his wife also insists on killing Castle’s family.

 Bobby’s twin brother John and Howard’s best friend Quentin Glass kill Castle’s family at the reunion.
 Frank fights off a bunch of mobsters only to be shot down by John.
-They leave Frank to his death but he is saved and nursed back to health by a local fisher.
+They leave Frank to his death, but he is saved and nursed back to health by a local angler.

 Learning that the police and FBI were too afraid to bring his family’s murderers to justice, Frank relocates himself to an abandoned hideout apartment occupied by three outcasts.
 Frank buys information from Mickey Duka, one of the Saints’ henchmen, about the mafia’s ins and outs.
 During his investigation of the mafia, Frank discovers that Glass is closeted.